SQL Query Engine Configuration

 Edit the generated file to remove any entries you don’t want to expose.
 Note: Do not edit individual endpoint keys or connect string values.
 The UI will not enable the query editor for database endpoints where the API Server and SQL Query Engine values do not match.

-Apply the endpoints.json file as a new Kubernetes secret
+Apply the endpoints.json file as a new secret for a Kubernetes deployment

 Generate a kubernetes secret from the file with a key of endpoints.json: